sachin19183/sachin19183.github.io/_posts/system/2026-03-29-buildingthesilentwarrior.md

-Before I get into the technical journey, I want to acknowledge something important.

-I started this with **zero experience in building a website**.
+Before I get into the technical journey, I want to acknowledge something important.I started this with **zero experience in building a website**.

 This entire project was built with the help of ChatGPT---through long, back-and-forth conversations, trial and error, debugging sessions, and a